The Marijuana Control, Legalization and Revenue Act of 2016

 “Cannabis Business” is a for profit or nonprofit entity that cultivates, wholesales, or retails cannabis, and includes, but is not limited to, cannabis manufacturers, cannabis distributors, cannabis retailers, analytical cannabis laboratories, and medical cannabis retailers.
 It does not include collectives or cooperatives.

-“Cannabis-containing product” means a product containing cannabis that is processed for use or consumption, including, without limitation, edible products, ointments and tinctures.
+“Cannabis-containing product” means a product containing cannabis that is processed for use or consumption, including but not limited to, smoking products, vaporizing products, edible products, topical products, ointments and tinctures.

 “Cannabis plant canopy” shall mean the total combined canopy area as measured by the horizontal extent of the plant or combination of plants at the widest point and measured in a straight line.